(647) 491-5237

 • Age matters.
 In Canada, the general age of consent is 16, with narrow close-in-age exceptions for some younger teens and stricter rules where there is trust, authority, dependency, or exploitation.

 • Penalties can be severe.
-Depending on the charge, the facts, the complainant’s age, and whether the Crown proceeds summarily or by indictment, the sentence range can extend to life imprisonment in the most serious cases.
+Depending on the charge and the facts, the sentence range can extend to life imprisonment in the most serious cases.

-• A conviction can have consequences beyond jail.
-In many cases, a court may also make an order under the Sex Offender Information Registration Act, with the current law now more nuanced than the older “always mandatory” approach.
+• A conviction can have consequences beyond jail, including an order under the Sex Offender Information Registration Act, with the current law more nuanced than the older “always mandatory” approach.

 In Canada, sexual assault is the legal term used in the Criminal Code.
 Section 271 creates the basic offence, while sections 272 and 273 deal with more serious forms involving weapons, bodily harm, choking, multiple offenders, or life-endangering violence.